International Exhibition of Calligraphy: First International Exhibition of Calligraphy

+Mysteries of World Calligraphy (special exhibition)

-December 9–14, 2008 the Contemporary Museum of Calligraphy held the special exhibit 'Mysteries of the world calligraphy' dedicated to the Constitution Day.
-A formal trigger to launch this exhibit was the arrival of a new item: the Handwritten Constitution of the Russian Federation, first of its kind in the Post-Soviet Russia.
-This A2-sized work has been performed in five months by Pyotr Chobitko, Chairman of the National Union of Calligraphers, in person (with the exception of lining the sheets).
+On December 9–14, 2008, the Contemporary Museum of Calligraphy held the special exhibit Mysteries of World Calligraphy, which was dedicated to the Constitution Day of the Russian Federation.
+To launch this exhibit was the arrival of a new item: the Handwritten Constitution of the Russian Federation, the first of its kind in the Post-Soviet Russia.
+This A2-sized work was created in five months by Pyotr Chobitko, chairman of the National Union of Calligraphers.
+He completed the work by himself, with the exception of the ruling of the sheets.

 The exhibition featured several workshops and lectures by Russian and international artists.